branki/website/content/en/docs/v3.3/installing-on-linux/introduction/air-gapped-installation.md

        multusCNI:
          enabled: false
      registry:
-       # To use KubeKey to deploy Harbor, set the value of this parameter to harbor.
-If you do not set this parameter and still use KubeKey to create an container image registry, the docker registry is used by default.
+       # To use KubePOP to deploy Harbor, set the value of this parameter to harbor.
+If you do not set this parameter and still use KubePOP to create an container image registry, the docker registry is used by default.
        type: harbor
-       # If Harbor or other registries deployed by using KubeKey requires login, you can set the auths parameter of the registry.
-However, if you create a docker registry using KubeKey, you do not need to set the auths parameter.
+       # If Harbor or other registries deployed by using KubePOP requires login, you can set the auths parameter of the registry.
+However, if you create a docker registry using KubePOP, you do not need to set the auths parameter.
-       # Note: If you use KubeKey to deploy Harbor, do not set this parameter until Harbor is started.
+       # Note: If you use KubePOP to deploy Harbor, do not set this parameter until Harbor is started.
        #auths:
-       #  "dockerhub.kubekey.local":
+       #  "dockerhub.kubepop.local":
        #    username: admin
        #    password: Harbor12345
        # Set the private registry to use during cluster deployment.